Tech 100: Education

-Professor Bill Buchanan, Member, ICT Excellence Group / Professor of Computing, School of Computing, Napier University
+Professor Bill Buchanan, Director, Centre for Distributed Computing, Networking and Security; Professor of Computing, School of Computing, Edinburgh Napier University

 An expert in online security, Buchanan is working on next generation user interfaces, web-based infrastructures, e-Crime, intrusion detection systems, digital forensics, e-Health, mobile computing, agent-based systems, and simulation.
-A prolific academic author, he is recognised for his excellence in knowledge transfer.
+A prolific academic author, he is recognised for his excellence in knowledge transfer, including extensive engagement with the public sector, SMEs and industry and recent patents and spin-outs related to computer security.

-Professor Alan Bundy, Vice-President & Ambassador, Academy of Computing Professor / School of Informatics, Edinburgh University
+Professor Alan Bundy, Professor, School of Informatics, University of Edinburgh

-Bundy is a leader in the development of artifi cial intelligence.
+Bundy is a leader in the development of artificial intelligence.
 His work on automated reasoning has been used in hardware and software systems development and in 2008 he was a recipient of an HP Labs innovation research award.
 Bundy was a founder and convener of the UK Computing Research Committee, which plays an advocacy role for computing research in the UK.
+His research combines artificial intelligence with theoretical computer science and applies this to practical problems in the development and maintenance of computing systems.

 Peter Burnhill, Director, EDINA (JISC UK National Data Centre)

-After establishing Edinburgh University’s data library, Burnhill became co-director of the Economic and Social Research Council Regional Research Laboratory for Scotland to promote the value of geographical information systems.
-He now heads the national academic data centre which delivers online services and tools to students, teachers and researchers in higher and further education.
+After establishing Edinburgh University’s data library, which celebrated its 30th anniversary in 2013, Burnhill became co-director of the Economic and Social Research Council Regional Research Laboratory for Scotland to promote the value of geographical information systems.
+He heads the national academic data centre which delivers online services and tools to students, teachers and researchers in higher and further education.

-Professor Muffy Calder, Chief Scientific Adviser to the Scottish Government / Chair, ICT Excellence Group Professor of Formal Methods, Glasgow University
+Professor Muffy Calder, Chief Scientific Adviser to the Scottish Government; Vice-Principal and Head of the College of Science and Engineering, University of Glasgow

-Professor Peter Edwards, Technical Director, dot.rural, RCUK Digital Economy Hub / Professor of Computing Science, Aberdeen University
+Professor Peter Edwards, Director, dot.rural, RCUK Digital Economy Hub Professor of Computing Science, University of Aberdeen

 With experience in the private and public sectors, Gunn heads this start-up accelerator programme supporting new technology ventures across the creative industries and digital media sector.
 The aim is to help entrepreneurs and companies develop their vision to innovate and develop next generation platforms, services, applications and content across the creative industries, new media, mobile, wireless and digital media sectors.